Ecoral, 100 mg/ml 50 ml

 Interaction

-Macrolide antibiotics (mainly erythromycin azithromycin and clarithromycin) ketoconazole fluconazole itraconazole voriconazole diltiazem nicardipine verapamil metoclopramide oral contraceptives danazol methylprednisolone (high dose) allopurinol amiodarone cholic acid and its derivatives HIV protease inhibitors imatinib colchicine nefazodone.
+Macrolide antibiotics (mainly erythromycin azithromycin and clarithromycin) ketoconazole fluconazole itraconazole voriconazole diltiazem nicardipine verapamil metoclopramide oral contraceptives danazol methylprednisolone (high doses) allopurinol amiodarone cholic acid and its derivatives HIV protease inhibitors imatinib colchicine nefazodone.

 Other drug interactions